 (f) Public utility equipment such as telephone and electric power, distribution poles, towers and lines, including transformers.

 (g) Churches, cemeteries subject to Wis.
-Stats §157, public and parochial schools, colleges and universities.
+Stat.
+Ch.
+157, public and parochial schools, colleges and universities.

 (h) Ponds subject to the conditions contained in §17.49(2)(c) of this chapter.
 In addition, ponds shall maintain a minimum slope of 4' horizontal to 1' vertical to a water depth of 6' and a 3' horizontal to 1' vertical slope below the 6' depth.
 Disposal and/or stabilization of spoil from pond excavation shall be addressed on the pond plans and a 3' horizontal to 1 vertical slope shall be the minimum.